The MNS Library

 The MNS Library is, above all, a 'house library'.

-We strive to keep our collection accessible to as many members of the community as possible.
-Therefore borrowed IAS items should not be taken off campus (this includes your apartment or other member apartments); and we need to retrieve them if asked for.
-Please notify the Library Office if you wish to borrow or lend a book that has already been signed out to a specific member.
+The goal is that the collection should be accessible to as many members of the IAS community as possible.
+Therefore, borrowed IAS items should not be taken off of the IAS campus ; and items must be easily retrievable on demand.
+We strongly prefer that items be kept if your on-campus office, if at all possiblePlease notify the Librarian if you wish to transfer, or take possession of, a book that has already been signed out to a specific member.

-Check-Out: Borrowers sign and date two book cards found on the inside back cover of the book, or bound periodical.
+Check-Out: Borrowers should sign and date two book cards found on the inside back cover of the book, or bound periodical.
 Books may be signed out after hours, but the cards should always be placed in the location's designated box, to be filed by Library staff.

 Short-Term Visitors: Visitors and students who have access to office space may also borrow books; or alternately sign items out to the office of their collaborator/sponsor; however, recalls and transfers of items from other Members must be negotiated by the student's Sponsoring Member or Faculty supervisor.